Meowmerry/stock-market-app-with-ruby-on-rails/README.md

 rails new stock-market-app-with-ruby-on-rails
 ```

-- Generate the controlloer or web page
+- Generate the controlloer or web page or when you want to create db
 ```
 rails g controller home index
 ```